-COMING SOON! ndOffice – the new integration with Microsoft Office will be available in the first quarter of 2014.
+COMING SOON! ndOffice – the new integration with Microsoft Office will be available around April 2014.

 Watch this brief webinar to get a sneak peek on all the awesome features of ndOffice! (documentation coming soon)

 Supported in Office 2010 (2013 will be supported with our 14.3 release) – Word, Excel, PowerPoint, Outlook – on Windows 7 and 8

 All your favorite features – Auto Check In, Background Save, Version control - all with a simple and intuitive interface.

 "Stay-in-app" functionality – all the processing is done in the background; ndOffice is browser neutral!